ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 For `Tag co-op`, the result shown is the total score, the [judgements](/wiki/Gameplay/Judgement) and accuracy of the team.
 Individual results are not shown, and can only be seen in the match history.
 The result screen only appears if the beatmap was cleared successfully, unlike other multiplayer modes.

-The `Tag-team VS` results screen is identical to the [`Team VS`'s results screen](#team-vs-results-screen), but individual results can be seen under different tabs of each team.
+The `Tag-team VS` results screen is identical to the [`Team VS`'s results screen](#team-vs-results-screen), except that individual results can be seen under different tabs for each team.

 ## Trivia